Instruction Attributes#

 but without duplicating the processor list.
 The second example defines two

-separate C enums (attr_arch
+separate C enums (attr_arch and attr_tune) whereas the first

-defines a single C enum (processor
+defines a single C enum (processor).

 Attribute Expressions#